open5e/open5e/source/equipment/magic-items/sphere-of-annihilation.rst

 4d10 force damage.

-If you attempt to control a sphere that is under another creature’s control, you make an Intelligence (Arcana) check contested by the other creature’s Intelligence (Arcana) check.
+If you attempt to control a sphere that is under another creature's control, you make an Intelligence (Arcana) check contested by the other creature's Intelligence (Arcana) check.
 The winner of the contest gains control of the sphere and can levitate it as normal.